Industries We Represent

-Local 338 represents agricultural workers at Pindar Vineyards in Peconic (Suffolk County).
-They were the first farmworkers to organize and form a union under the 2019 Farm Laborers Fair Labor Practices Act, which gave agricultural workers in New York State the right to organize and granted them basic on-the-job protections for the first time in the State’s history.
+Local 338 represents agricultural workers at Pindar Vineyards in Peconic (Suffolk County) and Paumanok and Palmer Vineyards in Aquebogue (Suffolk County).
+They are some of the first farmworkers to organize and form a union under the 2019 Farm Laborers Fair Labor Practices Act, which gave agricultural workers in New York State the right to organize and granted them basic on-the-job protections for the first time in the State’s history.
 Our members working on farms are responsible for growing and cultivating the products and play a crucial part in our communities’ local supply chain.

 Local 338 members have a variety of roles in local grocery stores and supermarkets; from cashiers to bookkeeping and ensuring that inventory is maintained and stocked to helping customers in the produce department and at deli counters.
 They also are responsible for food processing, baking and making hot meals served fresh in many grocery stores.
 We proudly represent workers at such companies including, Gristedes, ShopRite, ACME, Morton Williams, Stop & Shop, DeCicco Markets and Key Food as well as smaller, specialty grocery stores like Zabar’s.

 Pharmacies & Drugstores

 Working in drug stores like Duane Reade, neighborhood pharmacies, and in pharmacies located inside of supermarkets, Local 338 members work as cashiers, pharmacy techs and pharmacists.
 They ensure that the public has access to their medicine and other important goods that keep their families healthy.